D00479632/CS-4320/neural_network_regression/process.md

 I submitted predictions_proba1.csv since it's like the sample submission and I got 1.07819 which is already pretty good since the requirement is to get  below 1.12 on the hidden data set.

+### SECOND TRY

+model_file: model2.keras
+plot_file: learning-curve2.png

+For this one now I am going to change some things and have:
+Model: Sequential
+Activation: swish for hidden layers and linear for output Initializer = he_normal for hidden layers and output
+Layers: 6
+Density: 100
+Batch Size: 32

+It stopped and it was here:
+Epoch 19/100
+30000/30000 ━━━━━━━━━━━━━━━━━━━━ 45s 1ms/step - loss: 1.1647 - mean_squared_logarithmic_error: 1.1647 - val_loss: 1.1435 - val_mean_squared_logarithmic_error: 1.1435 - learning_rate: 0.0956
+But it took 24 epochs to finish.
+Comparing it to the last one it seems like its very close or even a little worse so let me predict and submit

+Now its time that I do predict and see how good I did I got 1.07487 which is slightly better than the last one but not by much